Efficient high-resolution refinement in cryo-EM with stochastic gradient descent: Preliminaries

 \begin{remark} Since the nearest-neighbor projection operator $P^{nn}_{\phi}$ corresponds to a plane slice through the volume passing through the center of the coordinate axes that is approximated by the closest grid points to the plane, it follows from~\eqref{eq:def nn interp} that the indices of the non-zero elements in the diagonal matrix $(P^{nn}_{\phi})^* P^{nn}_{\phi} \in \Rb^{M_v \times M_v}$ are the indices of these nearest-neighbor elements in the vectorized representation of the volume $v \in \Cb^{M_v}$.
 Moreover, the non-zero (diagonal) elements of $(P^{nn}_{\phi})^* P^{nn}_{\phi}$ are real and positive, as the shift matrix $T$ is complex diagonal with elements of unit absolute value. \end{remark}

 \begin{remark} An alternative approach to the interpolation given in Definition~\ref{def:proj} is to sample the volume on the rotated grid using non-uniform FFT~\cite{dutt_fast_1993, greengard_accelerating_2004,barnett_parallel_2019} as done, for example, in~\cite{wang_fourier-based_2013}.
-In~\cite{anden_structural_2018}, the structure of the matrix involving a projection and a backprojection is leveraged to obtain a fast preconditioner based on a circular convolution~\cite{tyrtyshnikov_optimal_1992}. \end{remark}
+In~\cite{anden_structural_2018}, the structure of the matrix involving a projection and a backprojection is leveraged to obtain a fast preconditioner based on a circular convolution~\cite{tyrtyshnikov_optimal_1992}.
+However, this setup is less suitable for our problem where the goal is to use stochastic gradient descent to solve the general volume reconstruction problem with unknown poses. \end{remark}

 Given the projection operators defined above, we can state the forward model as:

 where $P_{\phi_i} $ is one of the two projection operators in Definition~\ref{def:proj}, $C_i \in \Cb^{M_x \times M_x}$ is a diagonal matrix corresponding to the CTF, and $\eta_i$ is the noise vector in the $i$-th image, with elements complex normally distributed with variance $\sigma^2$.
 Both the rotation $R_i$ and the shift $T_i$ are specific to each image $x_i$ and not known.
 The CTF model is the same across all images, with image-specific parameters (e.g., defocus).
 We assume that the CTF model is known and its parameters have been estimated in advance, and that the noise variance $\sigma^2$ is constant across particle images and pixels and has also been estimated in advance.